 When Do College Acceptance Letters Arrive?

 Depending on the type of application, your college acceptance letter will arrive between December and April.
-Offer letters will be sent with or may follow acceptance letters.
+Financial aid offer letters will be sent with or may follow acceptance letters.

 What Does a College Acceptance Letter Say?

-A college letter of acceptance will share the admission decision and may offer a list of upcoming events similar to orientation.
+A college letter of acceptance will share the admission decision and may offer a list of upcoming events, such as when orientation will take place.
 It will also contain a deadline for you to submit a final decision.

 The first paragraph gets straight to the point: you’re in!
-It may also detail why you stood apart from other applicants.
+It may also detail why you stood out from other applicants.

 Recommended: 7 Tips to Prepare for College Decision Day